 This type serves to hold everything that can be seen as "subjective", i.e. information that can be potentially disputed.

-In effect a Model object just holds a set of assumptions.
-Such assumptions are, for example, an assumed linear interpolation of zero rates or the gaussian dynamics of some stock price.
+For example, an assumed linear interpolation of zero rates or the gaussian dynamics of some stock price.

-In the Deriscope framework, every possible Deriscope Type is allowed to have a corresponding Model
+In the Deriscope framework, every possible non-Model is allowed to have a corresponding Model

 Deriscope discourages the creation of Model types that do not directly correspond to some specific non-Model type.